puagarwa/page-fragmentor/README.md

 `<thead>` will be cloned if a table is fragmented.

+The table layout will also change to `fixed` after being fragmented.
+This prevents the column widths changing which can result in unexpected overflow.

 The CSS contains some base settings for tables.

 By default a `<tr>` has `break-inside: avoid`.
 Without this breaks may happen within a table cell, which may lead to cells changing columns.

+Oversized table cells, theads or captions may lead to unpredictable results.

 ### Lists and counters

-The `start` property is reset on ordered lists so the numbering is retained.
+If an `<ol>` is fragmented the `start` property is set on the new fragment to preserve numbering.

-If you use counters, be sure to check they still count across pages.
+If you use counters, be sure to check they still count across pages as expected.

 ## Fragmentation algorithm